cfarison/data-science-work/challenges/c01-titanic-assignment.md

 **Observations**:

-  - Male crew and male 3rd class passengers were least likely to survive, closely followed by male 2nd class passengers.
+  - Male crew and overall 3rd class passengers were least likely to survive, closely followed by male 2nd class passengers.
   - 1st class female passengers were most likely to survive, followed by 2nd class female passengers and female crew.
+  - 3rd class women were much less likely to survive than 1st and 2nd class women.

 **q5** Create a plot showing the group-proportion of passengers who *did* survive, along with aesthetics for `Class`, `Sex`, *and* `Age`.